Family Law FAQ

 The court does not require that you have an attorney.
 There are many cases in which all issues are uncontested and many people are able to represent themselves in court.
-There are state forms, on www.mdcourts.gov by which self-represented people can use to file for divorce, custody, etc. However, when you would benefit from legal advice, especially if custody or property are in dispute.
+There are state forms on the Maryland Judiciary's Website by which self-represented people can use to file for divorce, custody, etc. However, when you would benefit from legal advice, especially if custody or property are in dispute.

 Court personnel cannot recommend attorneys.
-You may call the Anne Arundel County Bar Association for a referral at: 410-280-6961.
+You may call the Lawyer Referral Service operated by the Anne Arundel County Bar Association for a referral at: 410-280-6961.

 No. Anything the court considers must be in writing and part of the court file, with a copy sent to the other party.